JustinMi/JustinMi.github.io/_posts/2017-06-03-django-localization-internalization.md

 As discussed before, `.po` files are like dictionaries that pair the default language (usually English) with another language.
 But before we discuss the details, I think that actually having a `.po` file that we can look at and play around with can be beneficial.
 So let's make one!

 To do so, we first need to create a `locale` folder in `examples/`.
 This is where our `.po` file will eventually live.
-Edit `settings.py` again to make sure Django is set up to do translations.
+Then, we will edit `settings.py` again to make sure Django is set up to do translations.
 Make sure that
 ```python
 USE_I18N = True
 ```